-Volunteering can be impromptu, can be emergent and can have immense impact for a social cause in an unprotected environment.
-The impact will probably be abysmal or superlative, depending on the cause and to some extent, on how it has been propagated.
+Volunteering can be impromptu, emergent and have immense impact for a social cause in an unprotected environment.
+The impact could be abysmal or superlative, depending on the cause and, to some extent, on how it has been propagated.

-Volunteering has two profiles today, the first remains safe, well-intentioned, structured with a proper strategy … for the long term; engaging for a cause at an NGO/ deserving institution with a vision that promises an eventual impact.
-Education, elderly care, hunger, health, vocational training and people with special needs fall under this bracket.
-This could also include skilled volunteering for the short term with a focused task to be accomplished, like accounting work, marketing communications or event management, to cite a few examples.
+Volunteering has two profiles today.
+The first remains safe, well-intentioned, structured with a proper strategy … for the long term – engaging for a cause at an NGO/ deserving institution with a vision that promises an eventual impact; education, elderly care, hunger, health, vocational training and people with special needs fall under this bracket.
+This could also include skilled volunteering for the short term with a focused task to be accomplished, like accounting, marketing communications or event management, to cite a few examples.

-There is, however, a flip side to volunteering that is gathering momentum fast where volunteers engage on the advent of an emergency, a disaster or a social issue that needs support.
-Such causes are unprecedented, cannot be curated and the response is instinctive and yet based on HOW you reach out to volunteer hearts.
+There is, however, another equally impactful side to volunteering that is gathering momentum fast, where volunteers engage when a community faces emergency, a disaster or a social issue that needs support.
+Such causes are unexpected, cannot be curated and the response is instinctive and yet based on HOW you reach out to volunteer hearts.
 I call them “hearts” as the initial response is from that organ.
-You ache for what went wrong, want to be part of the change and just want to do something to reduce the suffering… hence, you volunteer.
+You ache for what went wrong, want to be part of the change or just want to do something to reduce the suffering… hence, you volunteer.
 The intensity is a lot more than normal, you respond to genuine messages of need and you are willing to give more than usual.

-In Chennai, the past two years have seen tumultuous tides with fewer crests than troughs, but through this entire period, it was volunteers who stood their ground and commanded respect for their selfless contribution.
+In Chennai, the past two years have seen tumultuous tides with fewer crests than deep troughs, but through this entire period, it was volunteers who stood their ground and commanded respect for their selfless contribution.
 Whether it was the Chennai floods of 2015, Cyclone Vardah of 2016, waterways restoration or other ensuing issues in 2017, we have witnessed an impressive presence of volunteers who have put aside superficial differences and come together for a cause that needs their combined presence.
-This is more than volunteering on a planned basis, it is community-service-on-call!
+This is more than planned or structured volunteering, it is community-service-on-call!
 This is when volunteering is everyone’s business and they need to take care of it, together.

-Neither the authorities nor the volunteers have enough advance notice, nor a credibly secure environment to work in or any idea of how long it will take to solve the issue.
-Yet, everyone comes together with compassion, faith and common sense.
-Somehow, this combination works and volunteers feel fulfilled when they see a real-time social impact on their community at the end of it.
+Neither the authorities nor the volunteers have advance notice, no credibly secure environment to work in or any idea of how long it will take to solve the issue.
+Yet, everyone comes together with an odd combination of compassion, faith and pragmatism.
+Somehow, this combination works and volunteers feel fulfilled when they see a real-time social impact on the community at the end of it.

-A strong community is everyone’s business.
-Social investment ensures that volunteer resources, expertise, creativity and passion in our community creates opportunities for everyone to thrive and this is the ultimate gift for a true volunteer.
+A strong community is definitely everyone’s business.
+Social investment ensures that volunteer resources, expertise, creativity and passion in our community creates opportunities for everyone and this is the ultimate gift for a true volunteer.